 What’s your official job title?

-No matter it says on your business card, the chances are that at any given time, you’re juggling multiple tasks.
+No matter what it says on your business card, the chances are that at any given time, you’re juggling multiple tasks.
 If you’re Skyping with an overseas client while sending out meeting invitations and emailing your latest report to the boss, it’s probably a typical workday.

 Multi-tasking is more than a buzzword- it’s practically the key to success.
 It’s not easy to balance so many roles at once, but when you have good time management skills, it’s certainly easier.
 You can get through your workday without feeling like you’ve been pulled in a hundred different directions (and accomplished nothing in the process).